 Pattern authors make use of different pattern formats [Coplien 1996] that define the sections of their pattern documents.
-We use an existing pattern format of Fehling et al. [2014] and extend it by additional sections for aliases and forces of the pattern.
+We use an existing format by Fehling et al. [2014] and add an optional section for aliases.
+Their format was inspired by Hohpe and Woolf [2004].
 Each pattern is introduced by a descriptive Name that is followed by a graphical Icon.
 Next to the icon, we denoted the Intent of the pattern: a short sentence that summarizes the pattern.
-Optionally, other names under which a pattern may be known are listed in the Alias section.
+Afterward, we list other names under which a pattern may be known in the Alias section.
+This is a common property of patterns [Coplien 1996] and present in pattern formats of e.g., Gamma et al. [1994] or Reinfurt et al. [2017].
 In the Context section, we describe the circumstances that lead to the problem and preconditions for applying the pattern.
-Considerations and trade-offs that must be taken into account when solving the problem are described in the Solution Sketch.
+The Solution is a high-level description of how to solve this problem and is further illustrated in the Solution Sketch.
 The Result of the solution discusses the consequences of using this pattern, e.g. the new context that results.
 If aspects of this pattern can be varied, this is covered in Variants.
 Relations to other quantum computing patterns are described in the Related Patterns.
 Finally, Known Uses of the pattern are listed, which is either a concrete implementation of the pattern or a published quantum algorithm that uses this pattern.

 In Section 3.1, we explained that a state preparation routine is used to realize the encoding of data.
 Therefore, the solution section of our patterns describes (i) how the data is represented, and (ii) the process of encoding data via a suitable state preparation routine.
 If various state preparation routines can be used to realize one particular encoding, they are referred to in the Known Uses section.
 In this section, we also name concrete examples of algorithms that require this particular data encoding.
+As the forces of the new patterns are very similar, we describe difficulties for loading data into a quantum computer in the section that motivates encoding patterns (Section 3.3), instead of including a forces section.